How many new customers came directly from your last blog article?

 Tip: if you don’t know the value of a goal, look at your conversion rates.
 Let’s say – on average – that you need 10 form submissions to close 1 new client.
 And this new client brings in $100.
 Then every form submission is worth $10. ($100/10=$10).

 This functionality in Google Analytics will help you to easily define the return of every piece of content.
-For the blog article in the example that costs you $1.535, you can now monitor the ROI.
+For the blog article in the example that costs you $1.535, you can now monitor its content marketing ROI.

 If you have 5.000 views on the blog article with a page value of $0,20, your return is $1000.